Witiko/expltools/README.md

 5. [Frank Mittelbach in Brno, first public release of explcheck, and expl3 usage statistics][8] from Dec 5, 2024
 6. [A flurry of releases, CSTUG talk, and what's next][9] from December 19, 2024
+7. [Lexical analysis and a public website listing issues in current TeX Live][12] from February 24, 2025

 In the future, this repository may also contain the code of other useful development tools for expl3 programmers, such as a command-line utility similar to `grep` that will ignore whitespaces and newlines as well as other tools.